Camera Obscura at Heaven

 Slipping onto the stage to the lush backing track of a string section, last night Camera Obscura brought their indie pop sensibilities to London.
 The Scottish band played a sold-out Heaven as a one-off show in support of new album Desire Lines, their first in almost four years.
 Their nostalgic, vintage sound is the perfect soundtrack for summer and hasn’t altered much over the last three albums.
 With the late John Peel cited as a big fan, they must be doing something right and why change a winning formula?
 So it’s business as usual: the band started their set with Do It Again, the lead single from their latest release, which showcased singer Tracyanne Campbell’s sweetly fragile voice and trademark jangling guitar sound.

-For further information about Camera Obscura and future events visit here.
+For further information and future events visit Camera Obscura’s website here.